Marseille Observatory: 19th century

 In 1863 Marseilles Observatory became a branch of the Paris Observatory.
 This led to a new building inaugurated by 1864, designed by the architect of Notre Dame de la Garde, also the 80 cm reflector was installed by that year (at the Palais Longchamp site).

-Work continued on improvements and by 1866 a Comet Seeker telescope of 18 cm aperture by Martin, and 25.8 cm (10.25") aperture refractor by Merz by 1872.
+Work continued on improvements and by 1866 a Comet Seeker telescope of 18 cm aperture by Martin had been installed, and a 25.8 cm (10.25") aperture refractor by Merz by 1872.
 The Merz refractor was on equatorial mounting with governor done by Foucault.